emadda/worker-tabserve-reverse-proxy/readme.md

 - You will need to paste your `AUTH_TOKEN` into the Tabserve config.
 - When adding a server, use any `<id>.your-domain.com`, where `<id>` is any subdomain you desire.

+## How this worker works.

+- It handles two subdomains:
+	- 1 . `<id>.your-domain.com`
+		- This is the public URL.

+	- 2 . `<id>-ws.your-domain.com`
+		- This is a websocket server that the Tabserve web app connects to.
+		- The Tabserve web app receives the serialized HTTP request, routes it to a localhost server, then sends back the serialized response over the same websocket connection.

+- Each unique subdomain `<id>` gets its own Durable Object.
+	- The hibernation API is used for WebSockets which should allow Tabserve to listen for requests constantly whilst only paying for CPU time when active.
+	- You can switch off `<id>`s in the Tabserve UI which disconnects the WebSocket preventing any charge.